 Making artificial cake decorations, working on the production line at a chocolate manufacturer, a probation officer and even selling pints of blackberries around the streets.

-  They were among the many and varied jobs Leanne Wood carried out long before becoming she became full-time politician.
+They were among the many and varied jobs Leanne Wood carried out long before becoming a full-time politician.

 “I had a small amount of pocket money from my parents and my grandmother but always wanted my own independent source of income,” said Leanne.

 “I worked right through school on the checkout of the old Gateway supermarket in Tonypandy every Saturday and on a Wednesday night.
 I also worked for a catering firm at Christmas time, serving meals to people in functions.”

 Working life for Leanne had started early.
 “I remember delivering newspapers in my surrounding streets for £3.50 a week.
 That involved getting up early every morning from about the age of 12.”

 And when Leanne’s father’s cricket team, Thomastown, Tonyrefail, needed help with making teas for players they called on her.
 “I recall watching the Live Aid concert on a black and white portable TV while making teas for my dad’s cricket team.”

 Back in 1988 after completing her GCSEs, Leanne took a job at a factory in Porth.
 “They made artificial flowers and cake decorations and I remember earning £1.45 an hour.
 The pay packet at the end of the week was £52.35.